rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 In it was written, It is reported among the nations, and Geshem also says it, that you and the Jews intend to rebel; that is why you are building the wall.
 And according to these reports you wish to become their king. ^0606

-And you have also set up prophets to proclaim concerning you in Jerusalem, There is a king in Judah.
+And you have also set up prophets to proclaim concerning you in Jerusalem, 'There is a king in Judah.'
 And now the king will hear of these reports.
 So now come and let us take counsel together. ^0607

 Then I sent to him, saying, No such things as you say have been done, for you are inventing them out of your own mind. ^0608